Seppli11/ZHAW-Summary/summaries/22HS/CT1/04_Toolchain.md

 ## C

+The two rules of C:

+1. Names declared before use
+2. One definition rule
+   A variable or function can be declared multiple times, but can only be defined once in the same scope

 ### Declaration vs Definition

 The following code only defines the names of a funciton, variable or struct.
 But their details aren't known to the compiler when compiling this module.
 (E.g. accessing a field of a struct wouldn't be possible)